[?] Subscribe To This Site

 I prefer to get most of the stair parts cut before I attach them.
 Before I can cut the riser I like to cut the tread so the riser will rest on the tread when I measure the riser.

 This means that I start at the bottom and work up.
-I have put the different steps in order below as this is the process I use.
+I have the different steps in order below as this is the process in use.

 • The first thing to do is to remove carpeting and check the stairs for squeaks and make sure the stairs are flat.

-• STEP - 1 Prearation- Removing Carpet, Creaky Stairs
+• STEP - 1 Preration- Removing Carpet, Creaky Stairs

-• If your stairs have an overhang this needs to be removed or the space below the overhang needs to be filled in.
+• If your stairs have and overhang this need to be removed or the space below the overhang needs to be filled in.

 • STEP - 2 Cutting Stair Nose Overhang Off or Fill in the Space